 Expand your consciousness.

 The turtle spirit animal invites to expand your consciousness.
 There is so much more going on than we experience in our day-to-day conscious states.
-The turtle spirit animal reminds you that you have the capability within you to transform any area of your life, including your thoughts.
+The turtle spirit animal reminds you that you have the capacity within you to transform any area of your life, including your thoughts.

 As the Sufi poet Rumi wrote: